 Introduction

 As a language-sensitive subject-teacher, teachers and principals also must have detailed knowledge about diagnosis and support.
-Especially when a student is speaking in a second (or third, or fourth, etc.) language, it can be difficult to diagnose a language disorder, selective mutism or any other learning deficit.
+Especially when a student is speaking in a second (or third, or fourth, etc.) language, it can be difficult to diagnose a language disorder, selective mutism, or any other learning deficit.

 Le Pichon and De Jonge mention some good questions to ask to identify selective mutism and to know what kind of help you may need to deal with it.
 This is illustrated in the following flowchart.

 Finally, teachers and board members need to be aware of different strategies of differentiation.
-This includes scaffolding on an individual micro-level of each student and on the macro-level of planning of instruction for the classroom.
+This includes scaffolding on an individual micro-level of each student and the macro-level planning of instruction for the classroom.
 Concrete examples of differentiation strategies are further discussed in the EDINA differentiation modules.